mknejp/isocpp-papers/D0316R0-allocate_unique.rst

 		  };
 		}

-	A specialization for allocator lvalue references is provided to delegate deletion to a referred-to allocator instead of to a stored instance.
+	A specialization for allocator lvalue references is provided to delegate deletion to a referred-to allocator instead of to a stored copy.

 	.. class:: std-section